Experienced DUI/DWI Attorneys in St. Louis, Missouri with over 30 Years of Practice

 - Were field sobriety tests or blood alcohol or breathalyzer tests properly and validly administered.

-5. Is a DWI a felony?
+Is a DWI a Felony?

 Yes, in Missouri a DWI does count as a criminal offense.
 A person may be eligible to get a suspended imposition of sentence (SIS) under some circumstances which would help eliminate the conviction from their criminal record, although in all likelihood the conviction would still be used against them in future DWI proceedings.
 If you are charged with a DWI in St. Louis or St. Charles.

 Smoking marijuana and driving can lead to a DWI.
-Nobody should smoke marijuana and then drive as it would put themselves and others in a potential hazardous situation.
+Nobody should smoke marijuana and then drive as it would put themselves and others in a potentially hazardous situation.
 With that being said, there is no known limit of time in which marijuana dissipates from one’s system in a way that it can be identified whether someone is intoxicated.
 It is important to remember that in addition to your level of intoxication both field sobriety tests and your word can be used against you in court.
 You don’t have to participate in either.

-Yes, often times the best possible way to beat a breathalyzer test is by not taking one but that will likely come with consequences.
+Yes, oftentimes the best possible way to beat a breathalyzer test is by not taking one but that will likely come with consequences.
 Preliminary breath tests administered before an arrest are typically classified as inadmissible to show intoxication but admissible to show probable cause.
-Even if they aren’t so reliable, a well calibrated and properly administered breath test administered post-arrest by machine is considered more reliable and may be used against you at court.
+Even if they aren’t so reliable, a well-calibrated and properly administered breath test administered post-arrest by machine is considered more reliable and may be used against you at court.

-9. Should I blow?
+Should I Blow?

-From a criminal standpoint, the punishment for a DWI follow the typical scale under Missouri Law but can additional consequences depending on your blood alcohol content at the time you blow in a breathalyzer if you choose to do so.
+From a criminal standpoint, the punishment for a DWI follows the typical scale under Missouri Law but can additional consequences depending on your blood alcohol content at the time you blow in a breathalyzer if you choose to do so.
 You may also lose your driver’s license privileges.
 For an overview of criminal consequences see the chart below.
 To better understand the consequences specific to your case, contact a St. Louis DWI Lawyer at the Krupp Law Firm.

 The Krupp law firm can help you with your DWI/DUI case in St. Louis or St. Charles County.
 We are able to analyze the evidence, determining what factors are most important for your case.
 We provide skillful representation and knowledgeable legal advice from years of experience to ensure that you get the best result in your case.
 Contact a St. Louis DWI Lawyer at the Krupp Law Firm for a consultation today.